 Minor Volunteers Age requirements and restrictions:

-While not a requirement OSL urges each corporate group to donate to OSL to support our continuing mission to end hunger.
+While not a requirement OSL asks each corporate group to consider a donation to OSL to support our continuing mission to end hunger.
 Corporate groups or individuals are also encouraged to research corporate matching programs and to explore their employer’s options for supporting their staff in volunteer service.

 COURT ORDERED COMMUNITY SERVICE